 5:03 The final objective of a hole fill is to help assembly form a good solder joint.
 And it works great for that.
 Just be aware of the added cost and time when it comes with this.
 If you have a choice between offset laser-drilled microvias and via-in-pads, I would choose the laser-drilled microvias over the mechanical drill.

 5:21 Sierra can plate the laser drills and the through-hole mechanical drills at the same time.
 And not only is via-in-pad design another step in the process, it also challenges the manufacture registration system.
-If the via-in-pad is implemented with the through-hole mechanical drill instead of a laser drill, there is an extra step with a non-conductive fill process.
+If you implement the via-in-pad with the through-hole mechanical drill instead of a laser drill, there is an extra step with a non-conductive fill process.
 Using a non-conductive fill is more expensive than plating the laser-drilled via shut.

 5:46 Here is the basic make-up of a laser-drilled microvia.
 The critical dimensions are the pad size, the laser drill size, and the press-out thickness of the dielectric.
 You must define your laser drill size in proportion to the finished press-out thickness in order to properly plate the via.
 Laser drill dimensions can get very small.
 But remember, they are only going from one layer to the next.
 Many fabricators can laser a 2-mil hole but plating the 2-mil hole becomes problematic because of the aspect ratio of the thickness due to the drill diameter of the hole.